 Food / Restaurants

-Kerkwijk is also a great venue.
+Van Kerkwijk is a great venue.
 I eat there a lot myself.
-It’s right in the center of Amsterdam and they don’t have a menu card!
-They will explain the daily options at your table once you sit down.
+It’s right in the center of Amsterdam and they don’t have a menu!
+They will explain the daily options at your table, once you sit down.
 About €20 for a dish.

 My personal favorite for lunch is Latei.
 It’s very cozy, they have a cat and a lot of art on the walls.
 Great coffee and good lunch.